Jeff Waldstreicher: Israel

 In November 2023, Waldstreicher and eight other state senators signed a joint letter that threatened to defund immigrants rights group CASA de Maryland because it had called for an immediate ceasefire in the Gaza war and condemned the "utilization of US tax dollars to promote the ongoing violence."
 During the 2025 legislative session, Waldstreicher introduced legislation to ban "masked intimidation", citing the use of face coverings among anti-Israel protesters to obscure their identity and cause disturbances.

 National politics

 In September 2018, Waldstreicher signed a letter calling on local police and prosecutors in Montgomery County to investigate allegations that U.S. Supreme Court nominee Brett Kavanaugh had committed sexual assault while attending Georgetown Preparatory School in the 1980s.
 The county's chief of police and state's attorney said shortly after that they were "prepared to investigate any allegation, should a victim come forward."

 In September 2019, Waldstreicher joined Baltimore, Gaithersburg, and a number of advocacy groups in a lawsuit against the Trump administration over its public charge rule toward granting green cards or permanent residency to certain immigrants using public benefits.

+During the 2026 legislative session, Waldstreicher introduced the No Kings Act, which would allow Maryland residents to sue federal agents in state courts for violations of their constitutional rights.